asdfghjkoiuy/bmhelper/README.md

 * wxWidgets 3.x support
 * Fixed zz_enabled not being saved to bmh files (breaks older versions' forwards compatibility)
 * More modern C++ (17)

+Added macOS compatibility to let you make bms on a mac.

+and bmson compatibility is coming soon...